A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: The Eurotransplant Liver Allocation System (ELAS)

-Here, we give a simplified description of the ET Liver Allocation System, referred to as ELAS (more comprehensive descriptions are available elsewhere \cite{jochmansAdultLiverAllocation2017a}\cite{ETLiverMan2021}).
-Fundamental to ELAS is the laboratory MELD (lab-MELD) score, which quantifies a candidate's 90-day waitlist mortality risk based on blood measurements of serum bilirubin, serum creatinine, and the INR \cite{kamathModelPredictSurvival2001b}.
-The rationale behind using lab-MELD scores for liver allocation is that lab-MELD scores are a strong and internationally accepted predictor of a candidate's 90-day mortality risk.
+We provide a simplified description of ELAS below; comprehensive descriptions are available elsewhere (see \citep{jochmansAdultLiverAllocation2017, ETLiverMan2025}).
+Fundamental to ELAS is the laboratory MELD (lab-MELD) score, which quantifies a candidate's 90-day waiting list mortality risk based on blood measurements of serum bilirubin, serum creatinine, and the INR \citep{kamathModelPredictSurvival2001}.
+The rationale for using lab-MELD scores for liver allocation is that the lab-MELD score is a strong and internationally accepted predictor of a candidate's 90-day mortality risk.
 However, prioritization of candidates is not solely based on lab-MELD scores, because certain patient groups would be underserved by such an allocation.
-Specifically, ELAS also prioritizes candidates with: \begin{itemize}[noitemsep] \item the High Urgency (HU) status, which gives absolute international priority to candidates with acute liver failure, \item the Approved Combined Organ (ACO) status, which is given to candidates who require a combined transplantation of a liver with a heart, lung, pancreas or intestine, \item pediatric MELD (PED-MELD) scores, which are assigned automatically to candidates of pediatric age\footnote{Currently, younger than 16 in Germany and younger than 18 in the other member countries}, and \item (non-)standard exception (SE/NSE) MELD scores, which are available to patients who deserve priority for reasons other than a high short-term mortality risk and for which the lab-MELD score does not represent clinical severity of the disease.
-These reasons include risk of disease irreversibility (for instance, hepatocellular carcinoma) and quality of life reasons (for instance, polycystic liver disease). \end{itemize} When a liver graft is to be offered for transplantation within Eurotransplant, ET's liver \textit{match algorithm} is run.
-This computer algorithm implements the allocation policies and prioritization mechanisms of ELAS.
-From all candidates who are waiting for a liver transplantation, the algorithm returns a list of candidates eligible to receive the graft.
-This match list is ordered based on donor and candidate characteristics, and the order determines the sequence in which candidates are offered the graft by Eurotransplant.
-An actual ET liver match list for an adult blood group A donor reported from the Netherlands is shown in Table \ref{tab:example_match_list}.
+Specifically, ELAS also prioritizes candidates with:

+\begin{itemize} \item the High Urgency (HU) status that gives absolute international priority to candidates with acute liver failure, \item the Approved Combined Organ (ACO) status that is given to candidates who require a combined transplantation of a liver with a heart, lung, pancreas, or intestine, \item pediatric MELD (PED-MELD) scores that are assigned automatically to candidates of pediatric age,\footnote{Younger than 16 in Germany and younger than 18 in the other member countries until March 2025} and \item Standard and non-standard exception (SE / NSE) MELD scores that can be awarded to patients who deserve priority for reasons other than a high short-term mortality risk and for whom the lab-MELD score does not represent clinical severity of the disease.
+These reasons include risk of disease irreversibility (for instance, hepatocellular carcinoma) and quality of life reasons (for instance, polycystic liver disease). \end{itemize}